 UVC Germicidal Lamps and Disinfection Devices

-Ultraviolet germicidal irradiation (UVGI) is proven effective in eliminating the threat of many coronaviruses, drug resistance bacteria, mold, fungi, and other harmful pathogens.
-While most standard disinfectant cleaners are effective in eliminating the SARS-CoV-2 virus, adding UVC disinfection to normal cleaning routines provides another layer of defense with a proven, effective tool to eradicate the SARS-CoV-2 virus.
+Ultraviolet germicidal irradiation (UVGI) is proven effective in eliminating the threat of many coronaviruses, drug resistant bacteria, mold, fungi, and other harmful pathogens.
+While most standard disinfectant cleaners are effective in eliminating the SARS-CoV-2 virus, adding UVC lamps for SARS-CoV-2 disinfection to normal cleaning routines provides another layer of defense with a proven, effective tool to eradicate the virus that causes COVID-19.

 A study by Biological Consulting Services in February of 2020 conducted for SanUVAir evaluated the effectiveness of UVGI installed on transit buses for air and surface disinfection.
 Efficacy was determined against various harmful pathogens as follows: (Picante 2020, (6))